directus/directus/.changeset/small-socks-hug.md

 '@directus/app': patch
 ---

-Fixed an issue that resulted in a "414 URI Too Long" error when duplicating an item
+Fixed an issue where duplicating an item with many relational items could fail